Introduction

 HRM Functions

-Theoretical framework
+Theoretical Framework

-The multinational organizations are actively practicing the functions of HRM due to their huge setup and professional people.
-While the local organizations are adapting these standards.
-Kandel et al., (2019) argued that the localization strategy of these MNCs can allow them to act according to the culture and the regulations of the country where they are operating.
-To behave as a local firm to get an acceptance in the local community however follow the essential rules and regulations which are set by the parent company.
+Multinational organizations are actively practising the functions of HRM due to their huge setup and professional people.
+At the same time, local organizations are adopting these standards.
+Kandel et al. (2019) argued that the localization strategy of these MNCs can allow them to act according to the culture and the regulations of the country where they are operating.
+To behave as a local firm and get acceptance in the local community, one must follow the essential rules and regulations set by the parent company.
 The human resource strategies are developed according to the local norms and believe, local government system, however, the company has to continue its standardized procedures which are not in contradiction to the local country’s laws and beliefs.
-The standardization is followed in order to reduce the costs and results in better performance and profitability (Mishra, 2018).
-The HR practices may have double pressure in an international set up to adopt the local norms and laws, and internal consistency.
-Both of these pressures are in opposite directions, so the HR professionals have to maintain a balance between both of these.
-As the localization is important for local acceptance and harmony, while the standardization can improve performance and profitability.
-In terms of HR, localization is essential for motivation, and employees engagement, while in globalization the local employees are not feeling secure.
-The external environment is also exerting pressure on HR management.
-The HR manuals are highly influenced by the technological advancement, economic conditions of a country and the political situations of the country(Mwaniki & Gathenya, 2015).
+Standardization is followed in order to reduce costs and result in better performance and profitability (Mishra, 2018).
+HR practices may put double pressure on an international set-up to adopt local norms and laws and maintain internal consistency.
+Both of these pressures are in opposite directions, so HR professionals have to maintain a balance between both of these.
+Localization is important for local acceptance and harmony, while standardization can improve performance and profitability.
+In terms of HR, localization is essential for motivation and employee engagement, while in globalization, the local employees do not feel secure.
+The external environment also exerts pressure on HR management.
+The HR manuals are highly influenced by technological advancement, economic conditions, and political situations (Mwaniki & Gathenya, 2015).
 Some MNCs are using similar HR system in other countries as well, they are transferring their policies tto other countries.
-This approach is called the convergence theory discussed by the HR researchers.
-This theory refers to the hypothesis which states that several sets of principles are accepted by the organizations in the host countries regardless of the local contexts.
-This theory also states that the differences in countries can causes differences in HRM as well.
+This approach is called the convergence theory discussed by HR researchers.
+This theory refers to the hypothesis that several sets of principles are accepted by organizations in host countries regardless of the local context.
+This theory also states that differences in countries can cause differences in HRM.
 It is not practically applicable to have the same system throughout the world.
-According to Parameswari and Yugandhar (2015) Vroom’s expectancy theory states that every individual have different goals, so through a uniform strategy all these employees can be only be motivated in a condition that both the performance and their struggles are positively correlated.
-Furthermore, the higher performance can yield better rewards and these rewards can satisfy their needs.
-For achieving efficiency in the processes HR managers have to find the values of employees.
-As the theory suggests that every employee have a different level of expectations from the organization (Shrestha, 2017).
+According to Parameswari and Yugandhar (2015), Vroom’s expectancy theory states that every individual has different goals, so through a uniform strategy, all these employees can be only be motivated in a condition that both their performance and their struggles are positively correlated.
+Furthermore, higher performance can yield better rewards, and these rewards can satisfy their needs.
+To achieve efficiency in the processes, HR managers have to find employees’ values.
+As the theory suggests, every employee has a different level of expectations from the organization (Shrestha, 2017).

-HRM practices in Nepal
+HRM Practices In Nepal

-Nepali Rastra Bank and HR Function
+Nepali Rastra Bank And HR Function

-Employees turnover
+Employees Turnover

-HR and Modern Technology
+HR And Modern Technology

 Government Regulations